yagosys/202301/userguide/05-flannel/flannel.md

 FLANNEL_IPMASQ=true
 ```
 flannel will delegate the actual bridge creation etc bridge cni. depends on flannel cni config, a bridge and bridge interface on host will be created as bridge between host and POD.
-the default bridge name is cni0, pod in same node can communicate with this bridge
+the default bridge name is cni0, pod in same node can communicate with this bridge, and use vxlan for cross node communcation.

-pod on node 1 ---veth ----bridge ----cri0---flannel1.1 ----layer 3 -----flannel1.1----cri0----bridge---veth --- pod on node2

 - install flannel